Skip to contents

 ...

-Additional arguments passed to the plotting function:
+Additional arguments passed to the underlying plotting function:

 • Heatmap uses levelplot: can set main, xlab, ylab, col.regions, colorkey, scales, etc.